Otite-Git/Otite-Git/README.md

 <br />

 Hi, I'm Otite.
 A Tech enthusiast with experience in Python Development, Cloud DevOps Engineering and Architecture using AWS services such as EC2, Kineses, RDS, Terraform, Docker and general AWS services.
-Apart from that I like getting involved in creative innovations and problem solving.✌
+Apart from that I like getting involved in creative innovations, solutioning and problem solving.✌

 <img align="right" alt="GIF" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" />